 - Preheat oven to 400 F.

-- Whisk together flour, sugar, baking powder, and salt in a medium-sized mixing bowl.
+- Whisk together flour, sugar, baking powder, salt, and cinnamon in a medium-sized mixing bowl.

 - Cut butter into small pieces and mix into dry ingredients.
 Mix until butter looks pea-sized.